Table of Contents

 Stray dogs may run next to bicyclists and motorcyclists and bite the rider’s leg, ankle, or arm.
 Other times, dogs that aren’t properly restrained may chase after something that creates hazards for these road users.
 Dogs may cause a rider to swerve in traffic and run the risk of being struck by a car.
 While bicyclists are more vulnerable to severe injuries in a crash, both groups are particularly at greater risk compared to other types of road users.

 Injury claims for damages aim to support the rider’s recovery.
-With the right injury lawyers for dog bite cases, they can secure the compensation they need from the dog owner’s insurance.
+Injury lawyers for dog bite cases can pursue the compensation injured bike and motorcycle riders may need from the dog owner’s insurance, depending on the circumstances of their case.

 Common Causes Of Dog Bites